 As I watched Tony wander through his coma-dreams, I was reminded of mythologist Joseph Campbell’s idea of the Left-Hand Path.
 This is a path of self-discovery, one that deviates from the normal Right-Hand Path of everyday life.
 The Left-Hand Path is full of mysteries and dangers that the Hero must negotiate as he tries to complete his quest.
-Generally speaking, an odyssey on the Left-Hand Path requires the Hero to abandon many of society’s rules and norms — and therefore, certain aspects of the Hero and his odyssey may be deemed socially unacceptable.
+Generally speaking, an odyssey on the Left-Hand Path requires the Hero to abandon many of society’s rules and norms—and therefore, certain aspects of the Hero and his odyssey may be deemed to be socially unacceptable.
 What is ironic here, though, is that given Tony Soprano’s regular status as a criminal and moral outlier, the Left-Hand Path that takes him out of his normal life now actually makes him conform more to society’s definition of a productive, legitimate member of the community.
-It is this inversion that truly complicates the hour: it underscores how Tony’s search for identity and self-knowledge is complicated by his place within a Mafia family/famiglia.
+It is this inversion that truly complicates the hour: it underscores how Tony’s search for identity and self-knowledge is complicated by his place within a Mafia family and mob famiglia.